Journey Essentials

 Meanwhile, the potential destruction of the Mt.
 Ebal archaeological site looms.
 I will explain this later.

-This memorandum argues that the government-authorized excavation of Joshua’s Altar should occur posthaste.
+This memorandum argues that a government-authorized excavation of Joshua’s Altar should occur posthaste.
 The reasons are that:

-• Sufficient evidence supports the fantastic claims about the Curse Tablet;
+• Enough evidence supports the fantastic claims about the Curse Tablet

 • The probability of Mt.
 Ebal revealing other important evidence is significant; and

-• The chance of that evidence being destroyed is real.
+• The chance of the destruction of that evidence is real.

 Inside-the- U.S.-Supreme-Court